prometherion/php7-nginx/README.md

 #### dotEnv file `ENV_FILE`
-dotEnv file is not mandatory: in case you want execute hard-provisioning (i.e.: `.env.production`) the file be copied to main `.env` (ensure that the file exists or it will be ignored).
+dotEnv file is not mandatory: in case you want execute hard-provisioning (i.e.: `.env.production`) the file be copied to main `.env` (ensure that the file exists or it will be ignored). dotEnv can inject *all* environment variables due to `clear_env` configuration flag in `php-fpm` pool: it is not recommended due to security issues
-Remember that dotEnv inject all environment variables so you can use docker ones as well.

 #### PHP-FPM